EdJaPe/CSCI345-Course-Materials/assignments/lab4.md

 ## Setup CRON

-Edit the *crontab* to append the current date to a file in the grader's home directory.
+Edit the *crontab* to append the current date to a file in the grader's home directory every 5 mins.

 ## Setup a service